niplav/site/mugging.md

 Acknowledgements
 -----------------

-Thanks to Claude 4 & 4.5 Sonnet, Claude 4 & 4.1 Opus an GPT-5 for
+Thanks to Claude 4 & 4.5 Sonnet, Claude 4 & 4.1 Opus and GPT-5 for
 discussions on this topic.

 See Also